xiboon/docs/src/index.md

 # Welcome to Runfile

-**Runfile** is a command line utility and a Ruby library that helps you create feature-rich command line utilities on a per-project basis.
+**Runfile** is a command line utility and a Ruby library that helps you create feature-rich command line utilities for your projects.

+You create a `Runfile`, and execute commands with `run command arguments -and --flags`.

 <object data="/assets/cast.svg" style='width:100%'></object>